amerrika/drag-drop-vue/README.md

 # Drag and Drop
-I wanted to add drag and drop feature in my Todo App project without using a library.
-This was a fun challenge to do.
+I wanted to add drag and drop feature to my Todo App without using a library.
+It was challenging to sort items but it was a fun challenge to do.

 ## What I Learned
 - I got familiar with HTML Drag and Drop API

 ## Continued Development
-- When some item is being dragged, I'd like to add a transition/animation for other items.
+- When an item is being dragged, I'd like to add a transition/animation for other items.

 ## Project Setup